nielsonm/Profiler-demo/README.md

 Demo profiler install profile.

-Note: This is meant to be a barebones profiler install profile.
-The only contrib module required is webform.
-No features required!
+Note: This is meant to be a full-featured profiler install profile (unlike the 7.x branch).
+The only contrib modules required are views, panels, webform and features.